GovTechSG/gds-ace-swe-chapter/doc/l3-competency-writeup.md

 ### Update Design and Optimise NPHC (National Platform for Healthcare Claims) Design for Performance

 Background - Simple bullet points to help us understand the subject used for assessment
-- NPHC implements all MediSave and MediShield Life claims processing.
-Event-driven workflow is implemented with files received and delivered via SFTP.
+- NPHC is Singapore's national system to process all MediSave and MediShield Life claims.
+It implements event-driven workflow that processes files received and delivered via SFTP.
-- Claim processor is implemented as a collection of microservices, utilising Apache Camel workflow and integration framework, and communicating via AWS SQS.
+- Claim processing is implemented as a collection of microservices, utilising Apache Camel workflow and integration framework, and communicating via AWS SQS.
 - IBM ODM (Operational Decision Manager) is used for us to implement complex claim processing rules and accessed via REST API.
 - We also need to integrate with external parties/application via SFTP and REST to fully implement the claim processing flow - payments, patient information, medical institution accreditation etc. If Medishield Life is involved, claims also need to be routed to external insurers for additional processing.
 - We developed our intitial solution, but had to make adjustments to our software design to meet performance requirements before going live -up to 60,000 claims per hour.